-- Comprehensive exam you must register for the exam with administrative assistant the semester prior to taking the exam; you have 3 opportunities to pass; it is a graduation requirement - You will need to contact the program coordinator verify your status in the program to take NCE and MFT exams via a letter to the Board.
-Then, you will register for the exams accordingly. - The MFT exam can only be taken your last semester of internship- if you need to complete more than 2 semesters of internship, postpone licensure exams accordingly - · Must receive a B- or better in all classes to be able to sit for licensure exams - Must maintain a 3.0 GPA for the University of Akron
+- Comprehensive exam you must register for the exam with Program Director; you have 3 opportunities to pass; it is a graduation requirement - To register for the MFT licensure exam, you must apply for the MFT license. https://cswmft.ohio.gov/MFTs/Marriage-Family-Therapist/Exam-Info You will a letter from the Program Director verifying your status in the program to register for the MFT licensure exam.
+The MFT exam can only be taken your last semester of internship.
+The licensure exam is not a graduation requirement. - Must maintain a 3.0 GPA for the University of Akron